 Instead of estimation, Kanban preaches collecting past lead time, cycle time, and throughput data which good Kanban software solutions use as a foundation to derive workflow forecasts.
 Because it uses historical data of actual work items, advanced Kanban board analytics can forecast what amount of work can be completed within a predefined period of time in the future.

-For example, the analytics module in Kanbanize features Monte Carlo simulation.
+For example, the analytics module in Businessmap features Monte Carlo simulation.
 This tool can provide you with a statistically correct approximate number of tasks that your team is likely to complete within a specified time frame.
 All of this is mathematically calculated based on the previous history of the work of a specific team.

 Unlike Scrum tools, Kanban software gives you predictions based on historic data and not based on the team’s unreliable assumptions or false estimations.